 4.7.
 How do you collect, transfer, and maintain organizational and employee workforce knowledge (knowledge assets)?
-How do you identify and share implement best practices, as appropriate?
+How do you identify, share and implement best practices, as appropriate?

 Certain agency functions are documented in procedures manuals.
 These manuals serve as training tools for less experienced employees and reference guides for those with more experience.
 The manuals also ensure consistency and uniformity in agency processes.
-Also, in some instances, employees are being cross-trained to learn the duties of experienced staff that will be retiring.
-In other instances, the duties of employees leaving the agency are disbursed among current staff members.
-This sometimes is a "learn-as-you-go" process.
-Agency employee policies are published on the agency intranet and are available continuously for employee reference.
+In some instances, employees are cross-trained to learn the duties of experienced staff that will be retiring.
+Cross training of staff provides more flexibility with regards to staffing challenges.
+In other instances, the duties of employees leaving the agency are disbursed among current staff.